Kjili/boardgame-quickrules/root.rst

   | if forced to move, your warriors can still carry one relic each
   | waystations can be placed face-up or face-down
 Strategy:
+  | encamp twice during the first round for card draws
   | save high-value relics quickly and protect them with more Keepers
   | use low-value relics as defence when moving about
 Strategy Against: